Major Breakthrough in Assisted Reproductive Technology

-Former Scientific Director of ART Reproductive Center, David Hill, PhD, says they are installing an Embryoscope®, a research tool that is at the leading edge of IVF technological innovation.
-Dr. Hill says the Embryoscope® is an IVF incubator, much like traditional incubators where embryos are grown until they are ready to be transferred to the uterus around day seven.
+ART Reproductive Center is installing an Embryoscope®, a research tool that is at the leading edge of IVF technological innovation.
+The Embryoscope® is an IVF incubator, much like traditional incubators where embryos are grown until they are ready to be transferred to the uterus around day seven.

 What makes the Embryoscope® different is its built-in camera/computer system that is capable of producing time-lapse pictures of embryos from fertilization through blastocyst (A blastocyst is a highly developed embryo that has divided many times to a point where it is nearly ready to implant on the walls of the uterus).
 “The Embryoscope® allows for continuous, uninterrupted monitoring of the embryos for up to seven days.
 This research instrument can provide a non-invasive selection advantage over once-daily, “single point” evaluation,” says Dr. Hill.
 Up to seventy individual embryos at a time can be cultured in the Embryoscope®.

-Mark Surrey, M.D., Hal Danzer M.D., and David Hill, PhD, founded ART Reproductive Center
+Mark Surrey, M.D., and Hal Danzer M.D., founded ART Reproductive Center

 Dr. Mark Surrey is the Medical Director of Southern California Reproductive Center, and a leader in the field of fertility and reproductive medicine, including reproductive surgery and in vitro fertilization (IVF).
 Dr. Surrey, a reproductive endocrinologist, is board-certified in obstetrics and gynecology.
 He serves as a Clinical Professor in the Department of Obstetrics and Gynecology at the David Geffen School of Medicine at UCLA.